nginyc/rafiki/docs/src/dev/setup.rst

 1. If Rafiki is running, stop Rafiki, and have the master node leave its Docker Swarm

-2. Put every worker node and a master node into a common network, and change ``DOCKER_SWARM_ADVERTISE_ADDR`` in ``.env.sh`` to the IP address of the master node in *the network that your worker nodes are in*
+2. Put every worker node and the master node into a common network, and change ``DOCKER_SWARM_ADVERTISE_ADDR`` in ``.env.sh`` to the IP address of the master node in *the network that your worker nodes are in*